udityalaad/SampleProjects/20230708_DockerComposeSample/readme.md

 ## Purpose of the Sample Project
 - Learn how to deploy mutliple services in dedicated linux-container-images using **docker-compose** & **DockerFile**.
-- In this project, we to deploy the following 2 services:
+- In this project, we deploy the following 2 services:
   1. **MySql Database** service
   2. **Dotnet Core Web App**  that consumes the database service